-Premier League clubs’ gross player transfer expenditure falls as first pre-season deadline day closes Bookmark has been added
+Premier League clubs’ gross player transfer expenditure falls as first pre-season deadline day closes has been saved

 Premier League clubs’ gross player transfer expenditure falls as first pre-season deadline day closes